loops-wg/gen-info/draft-welzl-loops-gen-info.md

 this specification.
 This means there is no need in the LOOPS protocol itself to manage setup information.

+# LOOPS Architecture

+From the above, the following architecture is derived for LOOPS.

+LOOPS governs the segment from an ingress node to an egress node, which is part of one or more end-to-end paths.
+Often, a LOOPS segment will operate on aggregate traffic from many such end-to-end paths.

+The LOOPS protocol itself does not define how a LOOPS segment and the protocol entities in the ingress and egress node are set up.
+We expect that a *setup protocol* on the control plane will provide some *setup information* to the two nodes, including when to start and to tear down processing.

+Each LOOPS segment governs traffic on one direction in the segment.
+The LOOPS ingress adds *forward information* to that traffic; the LOOPS egress removes the forward information and sends some *reverse information* to inform the behavior of the ingress.

+Hence, in the data plane, forward information is added to each data packet.
+Reverse information can be sent in separate packets (e.g., Geneve control-only packets {{-geneve}}) and/or piggybacked on a related, reverse-direction LOOPS flow, similar to the way the the forward information for that flow is carried.
+The setup protocol is used to provide the relationship between the LOOPS segments in the two directions that is used for piggybacking reverse information.

+The above describes the "tunnel mode".
+A transparent mode is described in {{sec-trans}}, which does not modify the data packets and therefore needs to send forward information in separate packets, usually aggregated.

+The LOOPS *generic information set* defines what information is provided as setup information, forward information, and reverse information.
+*Bindings* map this information set to specific control plane and data plane protocols, including defining the specific encoding being used.
+Where separate packets (outside the data plane protocols being used) need to be sent, a special UDP-based protocol needs to be defined as well.
+The various bindings aim for some commonality, so that an implementation for multiple bindings does not need to support gratuitous variety between them.

 # LOOPS Generic Information Set {#sec-model}